 Instead of waiting for near-zero rates that will never come, buyers should use other strategies to lower their interest rates over the lifetime of their loan.
 Here’s how:

-When you work with Orchard Mortgage, you get a no-fee refinance for life.
+When you work with Orchard Mortgage, you get no-fee refinancing for life.
 That means when interest rates drop, you can refinance your mortgage into a lower rate without having to pay the fees of traditional lenders.

-With home values forecasted to modestly fall in 2023 and 2024 and the Federal Reserve vocally committed to raising interest rates until inflation is brought under control, the outlook of buying a home is unlikely to change dramatically in 2024.
+With home values forecasted to modestly fall in 2024 and 2025 and the Federal Reserve vocally committed to raising interest rates until inflation is brought under control, the outlook of buying a home is unlikely to change dramatically in 2025 pending a major shift in executive policy.
+(Possible with 2024 being an election year.)

 However, waiting another year to buy might be right for you if you can substantially increase your savings for a larger down payment, improve your credit score, or reduce your debt-to-income ratio.
 Each of these factors can impact the size and interest rate of your home loan, and make buying a home that much easier.